-YMCA Bitola is a non-profit, nongovernmental, nonreligious and an inclusive youth association which aims to provide opportunities for local youth and to actively work with them in our community.
-YMCA Macedonia is a part of the YMCA family spread throughout 119 countries worldwide reaching over 58 million people.
-YMCA Bitola was established in May 2002.
+We are non-profit, nongovernmental, nonreligious and an inclusive youth organization which aims to provide opportunities for local youth and to actively work with them in our community.
+YMCA in North Macedonia is part of the big YMCA family spread throughout 119 countries worldwide reaching over 58 million people.

 VALUES that we nurture and support: